New to church?

 Our main service is Holy Communion, known in some Anglican churches as Mass or the Eucharist (from the Greek for ‘thanksgiving’).
 It is a sacrament, or sacred action, accepted by almost all Christians and celebrated frequently, with joy and reverence.

-The Eucharist is a re-enactment of the Last Supper: the final meal that Jesus Christ shared with his friends before his arrest and crucifixion.
+Holy Communion is a re-enactment of the Last Supper: the final meal that Jesus Christ shared with his friends before his arrest and crucifixion.
 During the supper Jesus took bread and wine, blessed it, broke it and shared it with his disciples (followers), telling them to do the same in remembrance of him.

-The Eucharist symbolises the new covenant or pledge God gives to anyone who wants to follow him, building on his old covenant with his chosen people (entered into when he freed the ancient Israelites from slavery in Egypt).
+Holy Communion symbolises the new covenant or pledge God gives to anyone who wants to follow him, building on his old covenant with his chosen people (entered into when he freed the ancient Israelites from slavery in Egypt).
 The service symbolises freedom from all that limits our human condition in this life and represents the promise of eternal life after we die.

 According to the gospel (good news) accounts of Matthew, Mark and Luke in the Bible, it was instituted by Jesus, who said: